Infinite dimensional sequential compactness: Sequential compactness based on barriers: Some classes of -sequentially compact spaces

-\begin{proof} We prove it by induction on the rank of the barrier.
-Then we will show that $X$ is $\alpha$-sequentially compact for every $\alpha<\omega_1$.
+\begin{proof} We will show by induction that $X$ is $\alpha$-sequentially compact for every $\alpha<\omega_1$.
 If $\alpha=1$, then $X$ being sequentially compact is equivalent to $X$ being 1-sequentially compact as the only uniform barrier of rank $1$ is $[\omega]^1$.

 We proceed to prove the inductive step at $\beta$, regardless of it being a successor ordinal, and hence of the form $\beta=\alpha+1$ or a limit ordinal which would then be the $\operatorname{sup}\alpha_n$, where $\alpha_n$ form an increasing sequence.
 Now let $f:\cB\to X$ be any function where $\cB$ is uniform of rank $\beta$.
 For all $n\in\omega$, $\cB[n]$ is either an $\alpha$-uniform barrier on $\omega\setminus (n+1)$ or an $\alpha_n$-uniform barrier if $\beta$ were a limit ordinal.